manshour/stochasticity/README.md

 ## Estimate the Markov–Einstein (ME) time scale:
-To check the Markovianity of the process and to estimate the corresponding ME time scale (with p-value < 0.05 and different lags [1,20]) run the Markov.R function as follows:
+To check the Markovianity of the process and to estimate the corresponding ME time scale (for example, with p-value < 0.05 and different lags [1,20]) run the Markov.R function as follows:

     Markov(x,seq(1,20,1),0.05)